MarxGonzalez/PocketVJ-CP-v2/README.md

 - DMX Creator bridge
 - Add new HD testfiles by Manuel Berner
 - Start all functions without reboot
+- Create a .torrent image for download (anyone can tell me where to host the 16GB image as torrent?)

 ###Dependencies to install: